-We want longevity in our motor applications to avoid expensive maintenance costs, productivity loss, unnecessary wear and tear, service life, part replacements, and many more.
-A critical part of an operation begins at start-up, where various factors combine to dramatically increase the stress of the motor and infrastructure that is connected to.
+We want longevity in our motor applications to avoid expensive maintenance costs, productivity loss, unnecessary wear and tear, service life, part replacements, and much more.
+A critical part of an operation begins at startup, where various factors combine to dramatically increase the stress of the motor and infrastructure that it is connected to.
 This stress can be mitigated by utilizing a soft starter.

-An AC induction motor can draw an initial current 7 times more than the normal load while at standstill before dropping down as the motor approaches full speed.
-The abnormal high currents can potentially damage the motor and electrical system due to heat stress.
-Oversized cables and components are a requirement for this type of start-up, but it may incur significant extra electricity costs who rates according to peak current demand.
+An AC induction motor can draw an initial current seven times more than the normal load while at a standstill before dropping down as the motor approaches full speed.
+The abnormally high currents can potentially damage the motor and electrical system due to heat stress.
+Oversized cables and components are a requirement for this type of start-up, but they may incur high electricity costs.

-Additionally, with full power applied, the motor will attempt to accelerate very quickly, producing up to 3 times the normal load torque.
+Additionally, with full power applied, the motor will accelerate very quickly, producing up to three times the normal load torque.
 Especially with large, powerful motors, this can cause mechanical shock to the motor, drivetrain, and the driven load, with potential consequences including:

 - Worn or failed bearings

 To mitigate these problems, it is recommended to install a soft starter.
 This will allow the user to gradually increase the voltage supplied to a motor when it starts, preventing the current and torque from building up too quickly.
 In a typical AC induction motor, the current drawn by the motor is proportional to the square of the supply voltage, and the torque is proportional to the current.
 This means that ramping up the voltage slowly results in a smooth build-up of the motor's current and torque.